How to Track GLP-1 Side Effects Effectively

 Tracking reliable side-effect data starts with a clear set of fields.
 These fields make pattern detection possible and keep notes useful for clinician conversations.
 Weight and trend data are especially helpful when paired with symptom timing, as discussed in practical GLP‑1 guides like Healthline’s tracking overview.

 Many users still under-report common symptoms.
-Over half report nausea, yet only about 61% log symptoms consistently, so gaps are common (RAND report).
+Many users experience nausea, and not everyone logs symptoms consistently, so gaps are common (RAND Research Report).

 - Nausea intensity and timing: shows dose-linked patterns; record on a 0–10 scale and note onset time.